 Both you and your abuser must attend a court hearing during which a judge will determine if you should receive a final PFA.
 Your ex parte temporary PFA will expire if you do not attend court and you will need to begin the process over, so ask the prothonotary for a continuance if you need a later court date.
 (The judge may issue a final PFA if your abuser fails to appear in court or may select a new hearing date.
 If the latter occurs, then be certain to request that the judge extends the order you have.)
 Your hearing will require you to testify about the abuse and to present any evidence you have to verify it.
 A PFA lawyer can represent you and help defend your stance.
 Your abuser will also be allowed to defend themselves against the accusations.
 The judge will then determine if he or she should grant a final PFA.

 How Pittsburgh Divorce & Family Law, LLC Can Help

 A skilled Pennsylvania family attorney with Pittsburgh Divorce & Family Law, LLC can guide you through the PFA process so that you get a final PFA to better ensure the abuse either you or your loved one has suffered comes to an end.
 Pittsburgh PFA lawyer Anthony Piccirilli will work to keep you away from harm so that you are no longer a victim because of someone else’s behavior.
-He is highly knowledgeable when it comes to getting a PFA in Pennsylvania, including how best to present your case to a judge, so contact (412) 471-5100 to schedule a free consultation.
+He is highly knowledgeable when it comes to getting a PFA in Pennsylvania, including how best to present your case to a judge, so contact (412) 471-5100 to schedule a consultation.